yzhao062/awesome-ensemble-learning/README.rst

 Ensembling leverages multiple base models to achieve better predictive performance, which is often better than any of the constituent models alone [#Opitz1999Popular]_.
-It has been proven critical in many practical applications and data science competitions [#Bell2007Lessons]_, e.g., Kggle.
+It has been proven critical in many practical applications and data science competitions [#Bell2007Lessons]_, e.g., Kaggle.

-This repository collects:
+To promote the learning of ensembling, we create this repository with:

 #.
 Books & Academic Papers